-- Never leave a young child alone in the chair.
+- Never leave a young child alone in a chair.

 Rule 7.
 Watch Your Kid When They Move in a Baby Walker

-- If you have open stairs, try not to use a baby walker, as your kid can roll down the stairs in a blink of an eye
+- If you have stairs open, try not to use a baby walker, as your kid can roll down the stairs in the blink of an eye

-- If your kid can stand, using baby walkers could be dangerous.
+- If your kid can stand it, using baby walkers could be dangerous.
 This gives your kid access to stand on a baby walker and reach hazardous objects which you cautiously kept on a high away from your kid.

 - You must ensure that you have full control of the baby walker as out of sight could lead to out of mind, and your kid can fall into a pool, pit, or rocks surrounding your house.

 - Do not leave your kid with Neighbours, and if you have to do it, ensure you don’t hand over your kid in a baby walker.

 Rule 8.
 Keep Your Kids Safe from Child Abuse

 Yes, child abuse at home is also a possible cause of concern, and as a twenty-first-century parent, you must not ignore this serious issue.
 As per a fact from HealthyChildern, around 3 million cases of child abuse are reported every year.
 Among these cases, the major causes are with regards to like child neglect and physical and sexual abuse, or a combination of both.
 The worst part is, child abuse can also happen at home.
 Thus, as a parent, you must ensure the following things:

 - Don’t leave your child in the care of a stranger.